 Loch Ness is known for the cryptozoological Loch Ness Monster, Nessie.
 Make sure to look out for the Urquhart Castle, which are ruins from medieval times.
 Why not take a sightseeing cruise to see the beautiful Loch Ness from the vantage point of the water itself?

 Scotland is known for its whiskey, so discover more about what goes into their award-winning whiskies.
 The distilleries were established in 1897, so there is a very rich history to the delicacy.
-You can even bottle your own whiskeys, selecting your choice of strength.
+You can even bottle your own whiskey, selecting your choice of strength.
 Fun fact: 8% of their employees live on site in the distillery houses so this is more than a job for them!